 Who do we share your data with?

-We hold your personal data in the strictest confidence and will not share it with anyone else, unless we are required to do so by law.
+We hold your personal data in the strictest confidence and will not share it with anyone else, other than the health care professional who is supporting you, unless we are required to do so by law.

 How do we protect your data?